Whiskey Rebellion: Western grievances

-The population of Western Pennsylvania was 17,000 in 1790.
-Among the farmers in the region, the whiskey excise was immediately controversial, with many people on the frontier arguing that it unfairly targeted westerners Whiskey was a popular drink, and farmers often supplemented their incomes by operating small stills.
+The population of Western Pennsylvania was 75,000 in 1790.
+Among the farmers in the region, the whiskey excise was immediately controversial, with many people on the frontier arguing that it unfairly targeted westerners.
+Whiskey was a popular drink, and farmers often supplemented their incomes by operating small stills.
 Farmers living west of the Appalachian Mountains distilled their excess grain into whiskey, which was easier and more profitable to transport over the mountains than the more cumbersome grain.
 A whiskey tax would make western farmers less competitive with eastern grain producers.
 Additionally, cash, which at this time consisted of specie (gold and silver coins), was always in short supply on the frontier, nevertheless the law explicitly stipulated the tax could only be paid in specie.
 In lieu of specie, whiskey often served as a medium of exchange, which for poorer people who were paid in whiskey meant the excise was essentially an income tax that wealthier easterners did not have to pay.

+Many of the resisters were war veterans who believed that they were fighting for the principles of the American Revolution, in particular against taxation without local representation, while the federal government maintained that the taxes were the legal expression of Congressional taxation powers.

 Small-scale farmers also protested that Hamilton's excise effectively gave unfair tax breaks to large distillers, most of whom were based in the east.
 There were two methods of paying the whiskey excise: paying a flat fee (per still) or paying by the gallon.
-Large distillery produced whiskey in volume and could afford the flat fee.
+Large distilleries produced whiskey in volume and could afford the flat fee.
 The more efficient they became, the less tax per gallon they would pay (as low as 6 cents, according to Hamilton).
-Western farmers who owned small stills did not typically had neither enough time nor enough surplus grain operate them year-round at full capacity, so they ended up paying a higher tax per gallon (9 cents), which made them less competitive.
+Western farmers who owned small stills did not typically have either enough time nor enough surplus grain to operate them year-round at full capacity, so they ended up paying a higher tax per gallon (9 cents), which made them less competitive.
 The regressive nature of the tax was further compounded by an additional factor: whiskey sold for considerably less on the cash-poor Western frontier than in the wealthier and more populous East.
 This meant that, even if all distillers had been required to pay the same amount of tax per gallon, the small-scale frontier distillers would still have to remit a considerably larger proportion of their product's value than larger Eastern distillers.
 Less-educated farmers, who in this era were often illiterate, also feared they would be cheated by corrupt tax collectors.
 Small-scale distillers believed that Hamilton deliberately designed the tax to ruin them and promote big business, a view endorsed by some historians.
 However, historian Thomas Slaughter argued that a "conspiracy of this sort is difficult to document".
 Whether by design or not, large distillers recognized the advantage that the excise gave them and they supported it.